In C++, a reference is an alias that acts as an alternative name for another already existing variable.

 .
 Both use the symbol &

-, but they are different concepts (though related)
+, but they are distinct concepts (though with some relation)

 Definition of a reference